Choosing the Best Off-Road RV for Backcountry RVing

 A traditional RV will have a large sewer tank that will last a couple of people a week or two.
 The newer models that cater to backcountry use typically have a five-gallon cassette toilet, with a portable cassette that can be dumped into a normal toilet.
 This size cassette will need to be dumped every 3-5 days for two people.

 Of important note: It is no longer acceptable to bury and leave behind human waste.
 Because of the rapidly growing popularity of backcountry camping, and the high use that many remote camping areas see over the course of a year, many backcountry camping areas are being overrun with human waste and toilet paper, often leading to areas being closed to camping for the foreseeable future.
-Please use your RV septic system responsibly to avoid further closures to overnight use in the backcountry.
+Please use your RV waste tank system responsibly to avoid further closures to overnight use in the backcountry.
 We share our other tips for being responsible backcountry campers in this article.

 5. Sufficient Power for Your Needs